 For day to day cleaning of the grill, the best method is to use a Weber grill brush.
-After pre-heating your barbecue on high for 10mins, while the grill is very hot, brush along the grill bars where food residue remains, alternately you can clean your grill this way while it is still on after cooking.
-It’s not necessary to wash your Q grill in water after every use but the grill should be washed in hot water and detergent after every five or six cooks to remove excess grease.
+After pre-heating your barbecue on high for 10 minutes, while the grill is very hot, brush along the grill bars where food residue remains.

 It’s handy to re-oil the grills from time to time.
 Simply remove from the bbq and pop some oil on; spray oils can be good for this.
 When you place them back in the bbq simply heat up the bbq on low for 5-10 mins to re-seal the grills.
 (If you use your trivet a lot, for roasts or pizzas etc, this can prove beneficial)